lukaszglowacz/northern-lights-photography/README.md

 ### Unfixed Bugs

-There is no known unfixed bugs in this site.
+There are no known unfixed bugs on this site.

 ### Additional Testing